 What should I watch for while using this medication?

-Check with your doctor or health care professional if you get an attack of severe diarrhea, nausea and vomiting, or if you sweat a lot.
-The loss of body fluid can make it dangerous to take this medicine.
+Check with your care team if you get an attack of severe diarrhea, nausea and vomiting, or if you sweat a lot.
+The loss of body fluid can make it dangerous to take this medication.

 A few patients have had strong allergic reactions during desensitization treatment with hymenoptera venom and during some kinds of dialysis.
-Talk to your doctor if you are going to have either of these procedures.
+Talk to your care team if you are going to have either of these procedures.

 Where should I keep my medication?